lsubel/amam-cordova/README.md

 # AMAM - Cordova version
-Cordova version of the [Ask me anything meaningful](https://github.com/lsubel/amam) web application.
-This repository is used to publish the application in the FDroid repository.
+The [Cordova](https://cordova.apache.org/) version of the [Ask me anything meaningful](https://github.com/lsubel/amam) web application.
+This repository is used to publish the application in the [F-Droid](https://f-droid.org/) repository.
+You can find the compiled apk [here](https://f-droid.org/repository/browse/?fdid=de.lsubel.amam).
 Incremental versions of the application are pushed to this repository.

+The permissions requested during android installation are the result of the Cordova framework and not used by the application itself.

 ## Contributing
 If you want to contribute, go to the original application [(Link)](https://github.com/lsubel/amam).